AdobeDocs/commerce-operations.en/help/installation/prerequisites/file-system/configure-permissions.md

 sudo usermod -a -G apache magento_user
 ```

-To confirm your user is a member of the web server group, enter the following command:
+To confirm that your user is a member of the web server group, enter the following command:

 ```bash
 groups magento_user